Exclusion & Limitation Clauses

 Where the parties have previously dealt on terms which contain an exclusion/limitation clause, and contract again but without reference to the clause, it may still be incorporated.

-Whether this is the case is determined by reference to ‘what each party by his words and conduct would have led the other party as a reasonable man to believe he was accepting’: SIAT Di Del Ferro v Tradax Overseas SA 2 Lloyd’s Rep 470.
+Whether this is the case is determined by reference to whether the party’s past words and conduct communicate to a reasonable person that they consented to the clause being part of the present contract: Henry Kendall & Sons v William Lillico & Sons Ltd 2 AC 31.
 If a reasonable person would be led to believe they were contracting on the same terms as before (including the exclusion/limitation clause), it will be incorporated.
 Relevant factors include:

 The number of past transactions, the consistency of these transactions and their terms: McCutheon v David MacBrayne Ltd 1 WLR 125.